OpenEvalProject/evals/manuscripts/elife-67822/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01qv8fp92 Department of Physiology, Louisiana State University Health Sciences Center New Orleans United States
+1. Department of Physiology, Louisiana State University Health Sciences Center New Orleans United States ([ROR:01qv8fp92](https://ror.org/01qv8fp92))
-2. https://ror.org/0130frc33 Department of Pharmacology, University of North Carolina Chapel Hill United States
+2. Department of Pharmacology, University of North Carolina Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-3. https://ror.org/03gds6c39 Institute of Molecular Medicine, University of Texas Health Sciences Center Houston United States
+3. Institute of Molecular Medicine, University of Texas Health Sciences Center Houston United States ([ROR:03gds6c39](https://ror.org/03gds6c39))
-4. https://ror.org/0130frc33 Bowles Center for Alcohol Studies, University of North Carolina Chapel Hill United States
+4. Bowles Center for Alcohol Studies, University of North Carolina Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
 5. Department of Integrative Biology and Pharmacology, McGovern Medical School at UT Health Houston United States
-6. https://ror.org/01qv8fp92 Neuroscience Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States
+6. Neuroscience Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States ([ROR:01qv8fp92](https://ror.org/01qv8fp92))
-7. https://ror.org/01qv8fp92 Alcohol & Drug Abuse Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States
+7. Alcohol & Drug Abuse Center of Excellence, Louisiana State University Health Sciences Center New Orleans United States ([ROR:01qv8fp92](https://ror.org/01qv8fp92))
-8. https://ror.org/03jg6a761 Southeast Louisiana VA Healthcare System (SLVHCS) New Orleans United States
+8. Southeast Louisiana VA Healthcare System (SLVHCS) New Orleans United States ([ROR:03jg6a761](https://ror.org/03jg6a761))

 † Corresponding author

 ## Abstract

-Corticotropin-releasing factor type-1 (CRF 1 ) receptors are critical to stress responses because they allow neurons to respond to CRF released in response to stress.
-Our understanding of the role of CRF 1 -expressing neurons in CRF-mediated behaviors has been largely limited to mouse experiments due to the lack of genetic tools available to selectively visualize and manipulate CRF 1 + cells in rats.
-Here, we describe the generation and validation of a transgenic CRF 1 -Cre- td Tomato rat.
+Corticotropin-releasing factor type-1 (CRF1) receptors are critical to stress responses because they allow neurons to respond to CRF released in response to stress.
+Our understanding of the role of CRF1-expressing neurons in CRF-mediated behaviors has been largely limited to mouse experiments due to the lack of genetic tools available to selectively visualize and manipulate CRF1+ cells in rats.
+Here, we describe the generation and validation of a transgenic CRF1-Cre-tdTomato rat.
 We report that Crhr1 and Cre mRNA expression are highly colocalized in both the central amygdala (CeA), composed of mostly GABAergic neurons, and in the basolateral amygdala (BLA), composed of mostly glutamatergic neurons.
-In the CeA, membrane properties, inhibitory synaptic transmission, and responses to CRF bath application in td Tomato + neurons are similar to those previously reported in GFP + cells in CRFR1-GFP mice.
-We show that stimulatory DREADD receptors can be targeted to CeA CRF 1 + cells via virally delivered Cre-dependent transgenes, that transfected Cre/ td Tomato + cells are activated by clozapine-n-oxide in vitro and in vivo, and that activation of these cells in vivo increases anxiety-like and nocifensive behaviors.
-Outside the amygdala, we show that Cre- td Tomato is expressed in several brain areas across the brain, and that the expression pattern of Cre- td Tomato cells is similar to the known expression pattern of CRF 1 cells.
-Given the accuracy of expression in the CRF 1 -Cre rat, modern genetic techniques used to investigate the anatomy, physiology, and behavioral function of CRF 1 + neurons can now be performed in assays that require the use of rats as the model organism.
+In the CeA, membrane properties, inhibitory synaptic transmission, and responses to CRF bath application in tdTomato+ neurons are similar to those previously reported in GFP+ cells in CRFR1-GFP mice.
+We show that stimulatory DREADD receptors can be targeted to CeA CRF1+ cells via virally delivered Cre-dependent transgenes, that transfected Cre/tdTomato+ cells are activated by clozapine-n-oxide in vitro and in vivo, and that activation of these cells in vivo increases anxiety-like and nocifensive behaviors.
+Outside the amygdala, we show that Cre-tdTomato is expressed in several brain areas across the brain, and that the expression pattern of Cre-tdTomato cells is similar to the known expression pattern of CRF1 cells.
+Given the accuracy of expression in the CRF1-Cre rat, modern genetic techniques used to investigate the anatomy, physiology, and behavioral function of CRF1+ neurons can now be performed in assays that require the use of rats as the model organism.

 ## Introduction